cschsch/HydraCalcRedone/README.md

   - "maxAmountOfSteps" is the maximum depth the calculation will go

-    - Due to the nature of the algorithm high values are entirely experimental.
+    - Due to the nature of the algorithm high values are entirely experimental

 - Call CalculateKill: